nhsx/digital-health-insights/index.md

   <span class="nhsuk-u-visually-hidden">Key finding: </span>
   <h3>Patients with long term health conditions used online GP services 13% more than patients without long term conditions</h3>
 </div>
-Patients with a long term condition were also more than twice as likely to order repeat prescriptions, 4% more likely to access their medical records online and 2% more likely to book appointments online [<a href="https://gp-patient.co.uk/">2</a>].
+Patients with a long-term condition were also more than twice as likely to order repeat prescriptions, 4% more likely to access their medical records online and 2% more likely to book appointments online [<a href="https://gp-patient.co.uk/">2</a>].

 <strong>Figure 2.</strong> Online GP service use between survey respondents (with and without long-term conditions) that used an online services within the last 12 months (as of March 2021).
 Source: GP Patient Survey 2021.